braze-inc/braze-docs/_docs/_hidden/private_betas/x-in-y-behavior.md

 - The current UTC day is defined as "0".

 {% details Why has the UTC definition changed from "1" to "0"? %}
-Local timezone scheduling requires that users stay in segments for 24 hours.
+Local time zone scheduling requires that users stay in segments for 24 hours.
 In the case of Y = 1 day, we were in some cases evaluating less than 24 hours of the user’s history when determining who should be processed for the Campaign or Canvas.

 The change will make the filter more intuitive and more consistent with the behavior of our other calendar functionality, such as our send “in 1 day” scheduling options.
 {% enddetails %}